fortierkids1/KnowledgeBase/Level 1/Robot Code Basics.md

 #### Robot.java : A microcausm of the complete robot

 `Robot.java` is a very powerful file, and it's possible to write your _entire_ robot in just this one file!
-For reasons we'll get into, we _do not_ want to do this.
+For reasons we'll get into later, we _do not_ want to do this.
 However, the setup of it does a good job explaining how a robot works.
 Let's look at the structure of this file for now

 ```java
 public class Robot extends TimedRobot {